infojunkie/blog/_posts/2020-12-06-document-musicxml.md

 title: Documenting the MusicXML schema
 date: 2020-12-06
 ---
 The [latest MusicXML version is 3.1](https://w3c.github.io/musicxml/).
-However, the [official MusicXML documentation stops at version 3.0](http://usermanuals.musicxml.com/MusicXML/MusicXML.htm), and the Music Notation Community Group's plan to keep the documentation updated are unclear.
+However, the [official MusicXML documentation stops at version 3.0](http://usermanuals.musicxml.com/MusicXML/MusicXML.htm), and the Music Notation Community Group's plan to keep the documentation updated is unclear.

 So I decided to spend some time researching existing tools to convert MusicXML's [schema definition (XSD)](https://en.wikipedia.org/wiki/XML_Schema_(W3C)) to HTML, and hit upon [`xs3p`](https://github.com/Mapudo/xs3p), which has a venerable lineage going back several years and multiple incarnations.
 Since XSD is itself XML, the simplest approach (and the one adopted by `xs3p`) is to produce an [XSLT script](https://developer.mozilla.org/en-US/docs/Web/XSLT) that transforms the schema definition into HTML.